GoodGuide/maintenance-mode-gem/README.md

   end
 end

-r = MyRedisMaintenancePersistence.new(redis: Redis.new, key: 'maintenance-mode')
+r = MyRedisMaintenancePersistence.new(Redis.new, 'maintenance-mode')
 MaintenanceMode.persistence = r

+# If writing as a separately distributed library, you could have your code
+# register itself:
+MaintenanceMode.register_persistence_method :redis, MyRedisMaintenancePersistence

+# then people can use it via:
+MaintenanceMode.persist_with :redis, Redis.new, 'maintenance-mode'
 ```

 ## Contributing